Task-Tracker-Systems/Task-Tracker-Device/doc/software-architecture.md

 Achieving a Flexible Structure
 ------------------------------

+\note The description will use the term '*level*' or '*policy* level'.
+      It is used according to the description given in \cite CleanArchitecture p.
+184 ff..

 For maintaining flexibility the software architecture shall adhere to:

 - The 'Acyclic Dependencies Principle' in \cite CleanArchitecture p.
 112 ff..: